Bugatti Vision Gran Turismo

 The Bugatti Vision Gran Turismo is a single-seater concept car developed by Bugatti and was manufactured in Molsheim, Alsace, France.
 The car was unveiled at the 2015 Frankfurt Motor Show, a month after its teaser trailer was released, which was titled #imaginEBugatti.
-It was built under the Vision Gran Turismo project, and with its looks, influenced the Bugatti Chiron's design language.
-The color scheme of the car is based on the 1937 Le Mans-winning Bugatti Type 57G Tank racer.
+Built under the Vision Gran Turismo programme, the car's design is a precursor to the Bugatti Chiron, and also pays homage to the 1937 Le Mans-winning Bugatti Type 57G Tank racer, in which its livery is also based upon.

 Only one Vision Gran Turismo exists.
-The car's price is estimated to be from US$5,160,000 up to US$18,000,000.
+It has been bought twice, initially by Saudi Arabian businessman Badr bin Farhan Al Saud, and later by a car collector from Los Angeles, California.

 Specifications

 Designed by Achim Anscheidt, Sasha Selipanov, Etienne Salome, and Frank Heyl, the Vision Gran Turismo is a two-door concept car combining the looks of a road car and a LMP1 prototype.
 The Vision Gran Turismo belongs under the project of the same name.

 The Vision Gran Turismo contains an 8.0 L quad-turbocharged W16 engine, heavily modified.
 The top speed has never been calculated in a real circuit, but using a virtual Circuit de la Sarthe simulator, the approximate top speed is 278 mph.
 A seven-speed dual-clutch transmission is used, which delivers the power to all four wheels, therefore making the Vision Gran Turismo an all-wheel drive car.

 The car uses the pre-production Bugatti Chiron chassis #6.

-The car also uses a carbon fiber structure for the body, and independent suspension.
+The car also uses a carbon fiber structure for the body.

 Many aerodynamic features, primarily carbon fiber, are present along the Vision Gran Turismo body, with a LMP1-style shark fin and active rear wing, large front splitter, side air intakes, multiple NACA ducts, and DTM-style dive planes.